emcarr99/letsgetquizzical/README.md

 Have fun playing!
 ## Credits
-The following tutorials by James Q. Quick (https://www.youtube.com/@JamesQQuick) were reference throughout this project to guide and deepen my understanding of JavaScript methods used to complete these projects.
+The following tutorials by James Q. Quick (https://www.youtube.com/@JamesQQuick) were referenced throughout this project to guide and deepen my understanding of JavaScript methods used to complete these projects.

 https://youtu.be/_LYxkClHnV0
 https://youtu.be/BOQLbu_Crc0